marcogrima93/LimitbreakIT-Blog/Posts/meta-smart-glasses-analysis-2025.md

 ---
 slug: meta-smart-glasses-799-smartphone-killer-expensive-gimmick
-title: Meta's $799 Smart Glasses: The Death of Smartphones or Just Expensive Gimmicks?
+title: Meta's $799 Smart Glasses - The Death of Smartphones or Just Expensive Gimmicks?
 excerpt: Meta launches Ray-Ban Display glasses with neural wristband control for $799.
 Are these revolutionary smart glasses the smartphone replacement we've been waiting for, or just another tech toy for early adopters?
 publishedAt: 2025-09-22
 author: LimitBreakIT Tech Analysis Team